tud-amt/tud-amt.github.io/content/_index.md

       image:
         filename: researchthemes.jpg
       text:
         The PAAM Lab at the [*Faculty of Aerospace Engineering*](https://www.tudelft.nl/lr) at [*Delft University of Technology*](https://www.tudelft.nl) is investigating the structure-processing-property relationship of lightweight architected materials.
-We combine (self) assembly, processing und manufacturing methods to architect materials at multiple scales to explore their synergistic properties.
+We combine (self-)assembly, processing and manufacturing methods to architect materials at multiple scales to explore their synergistic properties.

   # - block: collection
   #   content: